-Speaking about his process, Kevin says: “I think of making as a way to use my hands and mind as an interface with material reality or ‘the mystery of existence.’
-That is to say, part of the way I explore nature is by exploring the capabilities and limitations of materials, my body, and my mind.
-This attitude towards making exposes an underlying paradox of my practice: I admire the natural world, and yet I consume its resources.
-I therefore feel an incredible responsibility to incorporate healthy conservation behaviors into my life and work.
-I use as much found scraps and reclaimed wood as possible, I primarily use earth-friendly finishes, and I have committed myself to planting many more trees every year than I cut up.
-I also teach woodworking so that I can share these ideas with more and more people.
-These actions help ease my conscience slightly, and allow me to demonstrate that human activity and the built environment can exist as a part of nature as opposed to ‘apart from’ nature.”
+Speaking about his commitment to conservation, Kevin says, “I am aware of the underlying contradiction within my practice: I admire the natural world, and yet I consume its resources.
+I therefore feel a deep responsibility to incorporate healthy conservation behaviors into my life and work.
+I use as much found scraps and reclaimed wood as possible, I primarily use earth-friendly finishes, and I have committed myself to planting more trees every year than I cut up.
+I also teach woodworking so that I can share these ideas with ever more people.
+These actions help ease my conscience, and allow me to demonstrate that human activity and the built environment can exist in community with nature.”

 _______